adrianhoehne/Sf2_Batch_Recording/README.md

 # effect_maker

+You
-You can try and play with effects from Sox.
+- can play with effects from Sox.
+- can combine some effects an play it all once or each for each.
+- can save each setting and make a effects_file for Sf2_Batch_Recording.

-If you are happy with that effect you can save it and use it with Sf2_Batch_Recording and generate your wav samples including effects.
+If you are happy with that effect you can save it and use it with Sf2_Batch_Recording, to generate your wav samples including effects.
-In a later release it will be possible to combine about 10 effects.

-effect_maker is in work